cdmoseley/Housing_Zillow/README.md

 We established that on average there is a positive ROI across the nation, but just as with any investment, there is always a possibility of going in the negative.

-From our analysis, some factors to consider as you mvoe next are:
+From our analysis, some factors to consider in your next PCS are:

-1. Post Location = Specifially use the heat map and bar chart to determine if you're post is located in a state with historically high or low ROI
+1. **Post Location**: Specifially use the heat map and bar chart to determine if you're post is located in a state with historically high or low ROI

-2. Another one is that we can't typically predict Major World Events = We looked at increase due to Covid, but an example of house prices moving in the opposite direction would be the subprime mortgage crisis from 2007 – 2008.
+2. **Can't Predict Major World Events**: We looked at increase due to Covid, but an example of house prices moving in the opposite direction would be the subprime mortgage crisis from 2007 – 2008.

-3. Actual time before selling the house= You also want to consider if you do plan to sell your house after 3 years or if you're holding onto it to rent out and sell down the road.
+3. **Actual timeframe before selling the house**: We assumed 3 years in this model, but you also want to consider if you do plan to sell your house after 3 years or if you're holding onto it to rent out or if you are selling prior to 3 years.

-4. Cost of maintenance = A lot of homes require unforseen maintenance.
-Hopefully you have good insurance for anything major that may happen, but since the ROI calculation did not account for a "Risk Factor" soldiers should consider if the estimated ROI is greater than their expected cost of maintenance.
+4. **Cost of maintenance**: Many homes require unforseen maintenance.
+Hopefully you have good insurance for anything major, but since the basic ROI calculation in this project did not account for a "Risk Factor", soldiers should consider if the estimated ROI is greater than their expected cost of maintenance.
 This may also include any improvements they want to add to the property.

-5. Also want to consider other hidden costs.
-If you live off post, do you have to pay extra for gas due to your further drive, do you have an expensive HOA etc.
+5. **Other Hidden Costs**: Some include paying extra for gas due to your further drive, HOA costs., etc.

-6. Lastly just happiness factors = My wife always says we are building a home and not a house.
-At the end of the day, you have to do what is right for your self and your family.
-If that means you are willing to lose some money for the sake of your sanity and well-being, I think that's the best investment you can make.
+6. **Happiness Factors**: My wife always says we are building a home and not a house.
+At the end of the day, you have to do what is right for yourself and/or your family.
+If that means you are willing to lose some potential for the sake of your well-being, then I think that's the best investment you can make.

 # Future Study and Application
-Some things I did not go into with my analysis is if there was a difference in ROI around a military installation vs the rest of the nation, if there was a difference in percent growth/ROI with different home values and maybe the difference between ROI on home stypes.
+Some things I did not go into with my analysis and that other Zillow datasets can certainly explore greater are:
+- Is there a difference in ROI around a military installation vs the rest of the nation?
+- Is there a difference in percent growth/ROI with different home values
+- Is there a difference between ROI on home types?

-In future study and more accurate prediction, time series analysis would prove to be more useful than extrapolating the historical data as I did in this study.
+Lastly, in future study and more accurate prediction, time series analysis would prove to be most useful tool to more accurately predict future ROI.